cr88192/bgbtech_misc/README.md

 A potential application is as a lower-complexity alternative to JPEG for compressing graphics within an application.

 Potential later use cases may include HDR/FP16 graphics, and as a video codec (both of these are incomplete at the time of this writing).

+It also supports decoding to DXT1, DXT5, and BC7 without necessarily going through RGBA, in-case anyone cares.
+Granted, it goes through RGBA for some non-trivial block types, where there is not a 1:1 mapping, but whether these block formats are used can be controlled via encoding parameters.

 tst_btic1h